RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #669, #670

+Was going to push up new giveaway code, but realized it wouldn't pass linting so I'm taking the time to refactor now so I can push it up and continue work for kikd.
+I've created a giveaway repo for data access purposes of the giveaway system, and I've also created a moderator package to simplify command streams a bit.

 ## #668

 While on stream I created a code command to restrict code access for a game to